-Students taking an online or hybrid class will pay the regular BC3 tuition and fees, plus an additional fee per credit hour.
+Students taking an online or hybrid courses will pay BC3 tuition and fees, plus an additional fee per credit hour.
 Please see TUITION AND FEES for current rates.

 Skills and Abilities

-Students enrolled in an online or hybrid course are expected to have basic computing, word-processing, reading and comprehension skills, and prior experience using the Internet and email.
+Students enrolled in an online or hybrid course are expected to have basic computing, word-processing, reading and comprehension skills and experience using the Internet and email.

-- Tablet computers, smart phones, and some Internet browsers may not be compatible.
+- Mobile devices (tablets and smart phones) and some Internet browsers may not be compatible.

-- A webcam and microphone are required for all online courses, and may be required for hybrid courses.
-Additional software may be required.
-On-campus access will not be available for all software, for example, QuickBooks®.
+- A webcam and microphone are required for all online classes, and may be required for hybrid classes.

 Online Testing & Student Identity Verification Guidelines